Autism

 How common is Autism?

-1 in 150 children will be diagnosed with Autism and this figure is expected to increase by 10-17 percent annually.
+1 in 68 children will be diagnosed with Autism (CDC) and this figure has been increasing.
 This makes Autism more common than childhood cancers, juvenile diabetes, and pediatric AIDS put together.
-Boys are diagnosed much more frequently than girls, with a figure of 1 in 94.
+Boys are diagnosed much more frequently than girls.

 Resources